matobodo/DiscordWebhookLogging/README.md

 ```
 #### Discord:

-You will see two messages in Discord
+You will see two messages in Discord insted of one like in example above.
 <pre style="background-color: #2f3136">
 <span style="color:rgb(79, 84, 92)">===│This is debug message</span>
 <span style="color:rgb(133, 153, 0)">+  │This is info message</span>